 This article is going to discuss essentials you should know as an Indian who is interested in doing business in Indonesia.

-But now, more and more Indians are interested in investing in certain industries such as health industry and infrastructure industry.
+But now, more and more Indians are interested in investing in certain industries such as the health industry and infrastructure industry.
 This sector has seen very positive investments from India to Indonesia with significant growth every year.

 Furthermore, waste management through technologies, information technology, are also fields that Indian investors are highly interested in.

-However, the basic rules still apply: you must have an Indian passport of at least 6-month validity and blank pages on your passport for visa stamp.
+However, the basic rules still apply.
+You must have an Indian passport of at least 6-month validity and blank pages on your passport for visa stamp.
 You will be denied entry if you do not comply.